Nike-Inc/Willow/README.md

 The `println` function does not guarantee that the `String` parameter will be fully logged to the console.
 If two `println` calls are happening simultaneously from two different queues (threads), the messages can get mangled, or intertwined. `Willow` guarantees that messages are completely finished writing before starting on the next one.

 > It is important to note that by creating multiple `Logger` instances, you can potentially lose the guarantee of thread-safe logging.
-If you want to use multiple `Logger` instances, you should create a `dispatch_queue_t` that is shared between both configurations.
+If you want to use multiple `Logger` instances, you should create a `NSRecursiveLock` or `dispatch_queue_t` that is shared between both configurations.
 For more info...see the [Advanced Usage](Advanced Usage) section.

 ### Logging Messages with Closures